mpicbg-scicomp/gtt/README.md

 Gitlab Time Tracker App for in-house use

 ## 1.0.3
-- Add quater based time ranges in predefined links
+- Add quarter based time ranges in predefined links
 - Use Project name instead of project id

 ## 1.0.2